Dr Helen Lewis

 Gold Standard achieved for use of the Sustained Shared Thinking and Emotional Well-being (SSTEW) Scale.

 Currently completing an Animal Assisted Therapies diploma course (certified by IAHT) and a MOOC ‘The Truth about Cats and Dogs’ with Edinburgh University.

 Peer reviewer: Universal Journal of Educational Research

-Grigg, R., Lewis, H. Learning and Teaching Thinking Skills in Schools London: SAGE (in preparation for publication in 2018)
+Grigg, R., Lewis, H. Learning and Teaching Thinking Skills in Schools London: SAGE (in press)

-Lewis, H., Grigg, R., Teaching on a Shoestring An A-Z of everyday objects to excite, engage and extend learners Carmarthen: Crown House (in preparation for publication in 2018)
+Lewis, H., Grigg, R., (2018) Teaching on a Shoestring An A-Z of everyday objects to excite, engage and extend learners Carmarthen: Crown House

 Grigg,R., Lewis,H. (2016) An A to Z Guide to Out-of-class Learning (3-11): Literacy, Numeracy and Beyond!
 London: Bloomsbury

 Lewis, H. (2010) 'Meddwl am Feddwl' yn Siencyn, S.W. (gol) Y Cyfnod Sylfaen: Athroniaeth, Ymchwil ac Ymarfer.
 Caerfyrddin: Cyhoeddiadau Prifysgol Cymru: Y Drindod Dewi Sant.

 Lewis, H. & Richards, C. (2010) 'Y Plentyn Hŷn: her trosglwyddo' yn Siencyn, S.W. (gol) Y Cyfnod Sylfaen: Athroniaeth, Ymchwil ac Ymarfer.
 Caerfyrddin: Cyhoeddiadau Prifysgol Cymru: Y Drindod Dewi Sant